willher/LFCS-Practice-Exam/README.md

 If you have any questions about exam content, repo content, or if you have any issues using the practice exam please reach out ot me on Slack, Teams, or by email

-Willis Hertweck, willis.hertweck@cdw.com  Good luck and enjoy learning and practicing Linux.
+Willis Hertweck, willis.hertweck@cdw.com

+Good luck and enjoy learning and practicing Linux!